AI Sandbox Environments: Safe AI Code Execution

 - Opens PR when changes are complete

 You sit back while the orchestrator coordinates everything.
-If something goes wrong in a sandbox, you just terminate it and try again.
+If something goes sideways in a sandbox, terminate it and try again.

 E2B provides hooks for injecting secrets into sandboxes securely.
-Your API keys and credentials flow into the isolated environment without being exposed in logs or committed to version control.
+Your API keys and credentials flow into the isolated environment without getting exposed in logs or committed to version control.

 This is where AI development is heading.
-The question is no longer "how do I run this code safely?" but "how do I scale my compute to match my ambitions?"
+The question isn't "how do I run this code safely?" anymore.
+It's "how do I scale my compute to match my ambitions?"

 - Parallel feature branches - Test multiple implementation approaches simultaneously